Visitation Policy

 Beauty salon and barber services:

 • Barbers and hairdressers must wear gloves and perform hand hygiene.
-They must comply with temperature screening and must comply with all infection control requirements of the CDC and community.
+They must comply with all infection control requirements of the CDC and community.

 • Barbers and hairdressers must properly clean and disinfect equipment between residents.